+Today we will discuss How Long Can a Turtle Live Without Food.
 Owning a turtle is a lot of responsibility.
 You need to take care of its health, ensure proper nourishment and food as well as a nicely built turtle-friendly environment.
-However, none of the factors is more confusing than the turtle’s food habit.
+However, none of the factors is more confusing than the turtle’s food habits.

-Whenever we plan for a trip, the first thing as a turtle owner that hits hard our head is how many days will my turtle survive without food?
+Whenever we plan for a trip, the first thing as a turtle owner hits hard our head is how many days will my turtle survive without food.
 Should I leave it as it is or assign my neighbor to feed it from time to time?

 So, let’s a deep dig into the matter.